 That’s why people started to steal: a few boxes of canned meat from the factory they were working in (which only produced food to be exported, by the way), some chicken eggs from the farm they were working in, some screws and light bulbs here, some clothing materials there and everybody was happy.
-A mentality that fortunately changed a lot since 1989, but hasn’t vanquished completely.
+A mentality that fortunately changed a lot since 1989, but hasn’t vanquished completely…

-At the end of April, we had a fair in the city.
-While waiting in line to buy some sweets from a street vendor, a guy in front of me, who had a wooden spoon on him, reached out and filled it with some peanuts the vendor was selling (while he was with his back at us).
+1. At the end of April, we had a fair in the city.
+While waiting in line to buy some sweets from a street vendor, a guy in front of me, who had a wooden spoon on him, reached out and filled it with some peanuts the vendor was selling (while he had his back turned).

 The guy didn’t run away – he was actually there to buy something and everything seemed so natural that I didn’t instantly realize that the guy just stole some peanuts.
 AND he was prepared for that with the spoon he had taken with him.
 Probably the peanuts were just one of the things he was going to “taste”.

 If you remember, earlier this year, I shared our monthly living expenses in Romania.
 The heating bill was inflated, I thought, because of a heater that was not working properly – we got that fixed, of course, and we were sure that our problems were solved.